Glenn Randall's Digital Landscape Photography Workshops

 Private Photography Workshops

 Get the personal attention you deserve!
 I offer private photography workshops on all aspects of daytime and nighttime landscape photography.
 These sessions can include guided photography sessions in Rocky Mountain National Park, portfolio reviews both in-person and online, and advice on turning pro.
-I also offer instruction on using Lightroom Classic and Photoshop CC to optimize landscape photographs and prepare them for printing on your inkjet printer or at a service bureau.
+I also offer instruction on using Lightroom LrC (the desktop version, formerly called Lightroom Classic) and Photoshop CC to optimize landscape photographs and prepare them for printing on your inkjet printer or at a service bureau.
 I customize the length and content of each workshop to be as helpful as possible to each student.
 Only you and the people you invite will attend your workshop.
 Private workshops are appropriate for all skill levels, from complete beginner to emerging professional.

 A student photographs sunset at a pond near Forest Canyon Pass, Rocky Mountain National Park, Colorado